CUNY-CL/yoyodyne-pretrained/README.md

 ## Philosophy

-Yoyodyne Pre-trained inherits many of the same features as Yoyodyne itself, but limits itself to two types of pre-trained transformers:
+Yoyodyne Pretrained inherits many of the same features as Yoyodyne itself, but limits itself to two types of pretrained transformers:

--   a pre-trained transformer encoder and a pre-trained transformer decoder with a randomly-initialized cross-attention (à la Rothe et al. 2020)
+-   a pretrained transformer encoder and a pretrained transformer decoder with a randomly-initialized cross-attention (à la Rothe et al. 2020)
 -   a T5 model

-Because these modules are pre-trained, there are few architectural hyperparameters to set once one has determined which encoder and decoder to warm-start from.
-To keep Yoyodyne as simple as possible, Yoyodyne Pre-trained is a separate library though it has many of the same features and interfaces.
+Because these modules are pretrained, there are few architectural hyperparameters to set once one has determined which encoder and decoder to warm-start from.
+To keep Yoyodyne as simple as possible, Yoyodyne Pretrained is a separate library though it has many of the same features and interfaces.

 ## Installation

-🚧 **NB** 🚧: Yoyodyne Pre-trained depends on libraries that are not compatible with Yoyodyne itself.
-We intend to [upgrade Yoyodyne to these libraries shortly](https://github.com/CUNY-CL/yoyodyne/issues/60) but until we do, users should install Yoyodyne Pre-trained in a separate (Python or Conda) environment from Yoyodyne itself.
+🚧 **NB** 🚧: Yoyodyne Pretrained depends on libraries that are not compatible with Yoyodyne itself.
+We intend to [upgrade Yoyodyne to these libraries shortly](https://github.com/CUNY-CL/yoyodyne/issues/60) but until we do, users should install Yoyodyne Pretrained in a separate (Python or Conda) environment from Yoyodyne itself.

 ### Local installation

-To install Yoyodyne Pre-trained and its dependencies, run the following command:
+To install Yoyodyne Pretrained and its dependencies, run the following command:

     pip install .

 ## File formats

-Other than YAML configuration files, Yoyodyne Pre-trained operates on basic tab-separated values (TSV) data files.
+Other than YAML configuration files, Yoyodyne Pretrained operates on basic tab-separated values (TSV) data files.
 The user can specify source, features, and target columns.
 If a feature column is specified, it is concatenated (with a separating space) to the source.